AndrewTtofi/Terraform/Introduction/README.md

   7. SNS

 Since all of the above will be tested as part of my journey to obtain the Solution Architect Certificate from Amazon best practices from AWS must be applied.
+❗❗❗Please note that any resources deployed from the Introduction Repository are not currently running so you are not able to view any of them (due to billing).